Fintech Business Models

 The majority of robo-advisors are currently registered as portfolio managers.
-However, some robo-advisors are registered as investment dealers with the Investment Industry Regulatory Organization of Canada (IIROC).
+However, some robo-advisors are registered as investment dealers with the New Self-Regulatory Organization of Canada.
 Robo-advisors can select either mode of registration when operating their business.

 There are several characteristics that are common among robo-advisors.
 They are:

 - an online know-your-client questionnaire to collect client information,

 - client communications by phone, text message, email or video chat, and

 - using low-cost passive exchange traded funds or index mutual funds in client portfolios.

 Additionally, robo-advisors may use artificial intelligence, including machine learning, in other ways to streamline or enhance their operations.
 Dependent on how these technologies are employed, their use may trigger securities law considerations.

 Types of robo-advisors include:

 - Always Call: In the “always-call” model, the robo-advisors will call the prospective client during the account opening process to ensure that the information provided by clients is accurate, and to double-check that the portfolio recommendations made by the robo-advisor’s algorithm is in fact suitable for the client.

 - No Call: In the “no-call” model, the firm will only call the client if there is an issue or inconsistency in the information that the client provided in the online questionnaire.